peregrineshahin/ChessProgrammingWiki/content/Vector_Attacks.md

 ### 16x12

 Usually the eight surrounding border files are divided 4:4, so the offset of the upper left square is 36.
-For a symmetric treatment of files and ranks, 16x16 is also quite common [[8]](#cite_note-8) .
+For a symmetric treatment of files and ranks, 16x16 is also quite common <a id="cite-note-8" href="#cite-ref-8">[8]</a> .